 Day 9 — Venice

-Meet our Italian pen pals for a fun and educational treasure hunt through the city.
+Meet our Italian friends for a fun and educational treasure hunt through the city.
 Team up and follow clues that will lead you down winding streets, over beautiful bridges and into the city’s hidden corners.
 This afternoon, visit an artisan studio to get a hands-on introduction to the centuries-old art of Venetian mask making.
 Watch how the mold for a mask is constructed and wrapped with papier-mâché, then use the tools of the trade to create your very own masterpiece.
 Next, we’ll make our way to a squero or gondola boatyard, where these iconic Venetian vessels are built and repaired.
 Observe craftsmen at work and learn about the city’s rich legacy of gondola making, as covered in a 2005 National Geographic Traveler magazine article.
 Celebrate our adventure at a farewell dinner this evening.

 Venice Palazzo Giovanelli (B,L,D)

 Day 10 — Venice

 After breakfast, depart by water taxi for the airport and connect with your flight home.